emlid/emlid-docs/docs/reach/common/tutorials/placing-gcps.md

 # Placing GCPs in RTK mode

-To place GCPs with Reach RS/RS+ follow the steps from this guide.
+To place GCPs with Reach units follow the steps from this guide.

 ### Configure RTK

+* If you have 2 Reach RS2, [this video will guide you on how to set them up in RTK](https://youtu.be/-K32ayVmH6U)
 * If you have 2 Reach RS/RS+, set RTK settings by [following "Base and rover setup" video guide](https://youtu.be/4GfUDoDwEAE)
-* If you have just one Reach RS/RS+, you need to connect it to NTRIP first.
+* If you have just one Reach receiver, you need to connect it to NTRIP first.
 [Check this guide for more details](../../tutorials/ntrip-workflow/)

 ### Create a project